 This initiative seeks to connect artists with seniors in senior centers and aims to positively impact the well-being of seniors through arts-based activities.
 Senior centers seek to place artists who are sensitive to the needs of seniors and who are interested in engaging their communities.
 Each senior center is unique and offers access to different types of spaces, resources and communities.
 Selected artists will work with the senior center where they are placed to further refine project goals and coordinate a schedule for residency activities and use of facilities.

 SPARC is a collaboration among the Department of Cultural Affairs (DCA), the Department for the Aging (DFTA) and the City's five local arts councils situated in each borough – Brooklyn Arts Council, Bronx Council on the Arts, Council on the Arts and Humanities of Staten Island, Lower Manhattan Cultural Council and Queens Council on the Arts.
-It was developed as part of Age-Friendly NYC, a citywide effort to make the City more livable for seniors, and previously ran in 2011-2012 after a successful pilot called Space for Art in 2009.
-The 2013 SPARC program is supported, in part, by public funds from the Department for the Aging.
+It was developed as part of Age-Friendly NYC, a citywide effort to make the City more livable for seniors, and previously ran in 2012 and 2013.
+The 2014 SPARC program is supported, in part, by public funds from the Department for the Aging.

 Lower Manhattan Cultural Council (LMCC) is proud to be part of this program on behalf of the borough of Manhattan.
 LMCC will accept applications from artists seeking residencies at participating senior centers in Manhattan only.

 HOW SPARC WORKS